pinchih/PCLSlideInMenu/README.md

 # PCLSlideInMenu
-A simple view-based slide in menu for iOS.
+A simple view-based slide-in menu for iOS.

+# Language
+Swift 3.0

 # Installation
 * Copy ```PCLSlideInMenu.swift``` to your project